Panlord/game-power-down/ProjectDocument.md

 ## Audio

 **List your assets including their sources and licenses.**
+### Audio Assets
+- The screeching sound played when the zombie is looking for the player is from [InspectorJ Sound Effects](https://assetstore.unity.com/packages/audio/sound-fx/96-general-library-free-sample-pack-185157).
+I used an audio editor to reverse the sound and adjust its length and speed to give it a more inhuman and horror-like sound.
+This audio is free from the unity store.
+- The door sounds come from [John Leonard French](https://assetstore.unity.com/packages/audio/sound-fx/western-audio-music-67788).
+I edited the clip to match the length of the door opening and closing animations.
+This audio is free from the unity store.
+- The main music playing throughout the game is from [DHSFX](https://assetstore.unity.com/packages/audio/ambient/unnerving-ambient-sounds-horror-game-sound-effect-pack-30-sounds-170590).
+This audio is free from the unity store.

-The CURSED sound effect that plays during the jump scare is a distorted, edited version of [this clip](https://soundbible.com/2085-Annoying-Speaker-Pulsing.html).
+- The CURSED sound effect that plays during the jump scare is a distorted, edited version of [this clip](https://soundbible.com/2085-Annoying-Speaker-Pulsing.html).
 The original sound effect is under public domain.

 **Describe the implementation of your audio system.**